-After you access the configuration prompt for that feature, you may enter specific configuration commands for that feature.
+After you access the configuration prompt for a feature, you may enter specific configuration commands for that feature.
 To return to the CONFIG prompt, enter the exit command at the feature's configuration prompt.

-Accessing the Features Functions from the Console Process
+1.12.2 Accessing Features Functions from the Console Process

 Use the feature command from the GWCON process to access console commands for specific bridging router features that are not part of the protocol and network interface console processes.

 Enter ? after the feature command to obtain a listing of the features available for your software release.
 For example: